Icinga/icingaweb2-module-training/doc/40-Configuration-and-Resources.md

 }
 ```

-Of course we would use a `Database` resouces in a real Icinga Web module.
+Of course we would use a `Database` resource in a real Icinga Web module.

 Further information on resources can be found here: